Asynchronous Approximation of a Single Component of the Solution to a Linear System: Algorithm Intuition

 According to the Neumann series representation of $x$,

 Consider defining the residual vector at iteration $k$ as $r^{(k)} = (G^T)^k e_i$.
-Observe that the sparsity pattern of $(G^T)^k e_i$ is given by $N_i(k)$, the radius $k$ neighborhood of node $i$.
+Observe that the sparsity pattern of $(G^T)^k e_i$ is given by $N_i(k)$, the set of vertices for which there is a path of length $k$ from vertex $i$.
 We can rewrite $x_i$ as a function of the residual vectors

 Let $\hat{x}_i^{(t)}$ denote our estimate of $x_i$ at iteration $t$.
 We can iteratively approximate $x_i$ with the low order terms of the Neumann series using the following updates: